 Internet Connection Method This indicates the current connection method, as set in the Setup Wizard.
 Broadband Modem This shows the connection status of the modem.
 Internet Connection Current connection status: Active • Idle Unknown Failed If there is an error, you can click the "Connection Details" button to find out more information.
 Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
 "Connection Details" Button Click this button to open a sub-window and view a detailed description of the current connection.
 Depending on the type of connection, a "log" may also be available.
-LAN IP Address The IP Address of the TW100-BRV304.
+LAN IP Address The IP Address of the TW100-BRV204.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
 DHCP Server This shows the status of the DHCP Server function - either "Enabled" or "Disabled".
-For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Advanced menu.
-System Device Name This displays the current name of the TW100-BRV304.
-Device Name Firmware Version This displays the current name of the TW100-BRV304.
-The current version of the firmware installed in the TW100-BRV304.
-The current version of the firmware installed in the TW100- Firmware Version "System Data" The current version of the firmware installed in the TW100-BRV304.
-Clicking this button will open a Window which lists all system Firmware Version "System Data" Button The current version of the firmware installed in the TW100-BRV304.
-Clicking this button will open a Window which lists all system Firmware Version "System Data" Button Buttons The current version of the firmware installed in the TW100-BRV304.
-Clicking this button will open a Window which lists all system details and settings.
-View the details of the current Internet connection.
+For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Other menu.
+System Device Name This displays the current name of the TW100-BRV204.
+Firmware Version The current version of the firmware installed in the TW100-BRV204 .
+"System Data" Button Clicking this button will open a Window which lists all system details and settings.
+Buttons Connection Details View the details of the current Internet connection.
 The subscreen displayed will depend on the connection method used.
-See Firmware Version "System Data" Button Buttons Connection Details The current version of the firmware installed in the TW100-BRV304.
-Clicking this button will open a Window which lists all system details and settings.
-View the details of the current Internet connection.
-The subscreen displayed will depend on the connection method used.
 See the following sections for details of each sub-screen.
+System Data Display all system information in a sub-window.
+Restart Router Restart (reboot) the Router.
+You will have to wait for the restart to be completed before continuing.
+Refresh Screen Update the data displayed on screen.